20 Things You Must Not Do After Your Keratin Treatment ⚠️

 Bleaching effectively breaks open the cuticle layer, allowing hydrogen peroxide through the hair cortex.
-If you have color or keratin deposited onto the hair, the bleaching process will compromise the integrity of these treatments, making them less effective or removing them altogether.
+If you have color or keratin deposited onto the hair, the bleaching process will compromise the integrity of the treatment, making it less effective or removing it altogether.

 15. Do Not Use Beach Sprays (Sea Salt Sprays)

-Beach sprays contain salt to give hair the beachy-waves texture.
+Beach sprays contain salt to give hair a gritty texture.